Maikuolan/Common/_docs/Operation.md

 #### dataTraverse method.

-`dataTraverse` provides a way to traverse an array, teasing out specific elements as needed, utilising a simplified imitation of dot notation.
+`dataTraverse` provides a way to traverse an array, teasing out specific elements or properties as needed, utilising a simplified imitation of dot notation.

 ```PHP
 public function dataTraverse(&$Data, $Path = [])